Skip to content Skip to main navigation Report an accessibility issue

 Contrast

 Digital designers are encouraged to make UT colors prominent on their webpages.
+Reminder: those colors are orange, Smokey gray, and white.

 Foreground text must have sufficient contrast with background colors.
 This includes text on images, background gradients, buttons, and other elements.
 Per system policy, all UT websites aim to meet WCAG 2.0 AA guidelines.
 This includes a required contrast ratio for text and images of text of at least 4.5:1.
 This applies to live (HTML) text and image text (such as text in banners, images, or graphics).